-Saker is Chief Executive of Hermes.
-He was appointed CEO in November 2011 having joined the firm in June 2009 as CIO.
+Saker is CEO of the international business of Federated Hermes, appointed November 2011, having joined in June 2009 as CIO.
 He is also a member of the Federated Hermes Executive team.
-Prior to this, Saker was Global Head of Equities at Fortis Investments, having initially been appointed to the firm as CIO Global Equities in 2005.
-Before this he was CIO of Global Equities and Head of Marketing for SGAM UK.
-This role followed SGAM’s acquisition of Trust Company of the West (TCW), where Saker was a Managing Director, running global and international strategies, as well as managing TCW’s London office.
+Prior to this, Saker was Global Head of Equities at Fortis Investments, having previously been CIO Global Equities since 2005.
+Before this, he was CIO of Global Equities and Head of Marketing for SGAM UK.
+This followed SGAM’s acquisition of Trust Company of the West, where Saker was a Managing Director running global and international strategies, as well the London office.
 He started his career at Mercury Asset Management in 1987.

-Saker is the founder of the 300 Club, a group of leading CIOs and investment professionals who seek to challenge investment orthodoxy.
-He was an inaugural member of the CFA Institute’s Future of Finance Advisory Council from 2013 until 2019.
-He is a member of the IIRC Council, and the FCA-PRA Climate Financial Risk Forum, as well as the United Nations Environmental Programme Financial Initiative steering Committee.
-He sits on the Banking Standards Board, which was created as a result of a Parliamentary enquiry to restore trust in the UK banking industry.
-Saker also sits on UK National Advisory Board on Impact Investing, and the advisory Board of the National Youth Orchestra.
+Saker is founder of the 300 Club and was an inaugural member of the CFA Institute’s Future of Finance Advisory Council from 2013 until 2019.
+He is a member of the IIRC Council, the FCA-PRA Climate Financial Risk Forum, the United Nations Environmental Programme Financial Initiative Steering Committee, the Banking Standards Board, the UK National Advisory Board on Impact Investing, and the advisory Board of the National Youth Orchestra.

-In 2015, Saker was named CEO of the Year at the Global Investor Investment Excellence Awards and in 2018, he was named CEO of the Year at the Financial News Asset Management Europe Awards.
-Saker has a BA and PhD in Medieval History from King's College, University of London.
+In 2018, Saker was named CEO of the Year at the Financial News Asset Management Europe Awards.
+He has a BA and PhD in Medieval History from King's College, University of London.